-PARTIES
+THE PARTIES

-- 6. Plaintiff First Time Videos, LLC, is a limited liability company organized and existing under the laws of the State of Nevada.
-Plaintiff is the exclusive holder of the relevant rights with respect to the copyrighted creative work at issue in this Complaint. - 7.
-Plaintiff is a producer of adult entertainment content.
-Plaintiff invests significant capital in producing the content associated with its flagship website, FTVGirls.com and has produced substantial numbers of videos and photographs.
-The copyrighted work at issue here is one of these adult videos, "FTV Danielle: Candid Series My Amateur Hardcore" (the "Video").
-A unique reproduction of the Video was being unlawfully uploaded and downloaded amongst Defendants in the form of a specific and uniquely identifiable computer file ("File") over the Internet through the BitTorrent protocol in a specific swarm monitored by Plaintiff. - 8.
-Defendants' actual names are unknown to Plaintiff.
+2. Plaintiff First Time Videos LLC is a limited liability company organized and existing under the laws of the State of Nevada.
+Plaintiff is the exclusive holder of the relevant rights with respect to the copyrighted creative work at issue in this Complaint.

+3. Plaintiff is a producer of adult entertainment content.
+Plaintiff invests significant capital in producing the content associated with its brand and has produced substantial numbers of videos and photographs.
+The copyrighted work at issue here is one of these adult videos, "FTV - Shelbie & Felicia" (the "Video").

+4. Defendants' actual names are unknown to Plaintiff.
 Instead, each Defendant is known to Plaintiff only by an Internet Protocol address ("IP address"), which is a number assigned to devices, such as computers, connected to the Internet.
 In the course of monitoring Internet-based infringement of its copyrighted content, Plaintiff's agents observed unlawful reproduction and distribution occurring among the IP addresses listed on Exhibit A, attached hereto, via Bit Torrent protocol.
-Plaintiff cannot ascertain Defendants' actual identities without information from Defendants' Internet Service Providers ("ISPs").
+Due to the dynamic nature of IP address assignments, a single Defendant may be associated with multiple IP addresses listed on Exhibit A. Plaintiff cannot ascertain the Defendants' actual identities without information from Defendants' Internet Service Providers ("ISPs").